 It was difficult keeping track of her from that point on, She never had a reliable telephone, so visiting her in person was the only way to see her.
 This led me to numerous volatile situations that I was completely unaware of.

-Example #1: one of Spokane’s biggest narcotics bust happened within 5 hours of me visiting my mom there.
-I was 16 and missing her desperately.
-She told me she was living at a cute place, gave me the address and I drove to visit her.
+When I was 16, I started missing her desperately.
+She told me that she was living at a cute place, gave me the address and I drove to visit her.
 It was uncomfortable, to say the least, and I left within an hour of arriving.
 I had no idea what I was up against.
 The place was boarded up the next day.

-Example #2: the Hotel 6.
-She was living there with her boyfriend.
+The following year, I found out she was living with her boyfriend at a Motel 6.
 I was 17 and had just received the news that I was elected ASB president.
-I couldn't wait to tell her.
-As I approached the hotel, I hoped she would answer the door, but didn't expect her to still be there.
-To my surprise, she answered the door.
-She was extremely paranoid and obviously high as a kite.
+I wanted to tell her the news, so I went to the motel.
+To my surprise, I saw her outside.
+She walked me to her room.
+When we got up to the room, she hugged me as if she were saying goodbye, regardless of her leading me there.
+Bizarre.
+She was extremely paranoid.
 I immediately left.
-As I was leaving, she tells me, with tears in her eyes, that “this song reminds me of you”.
+As I was leaving, she tells me, with tears in her eyes, “this song reminds me of you, Lis”.

-“Yellow”, by Coldplay was playing on the clock radio.
+“Yellow”, by Coldplay was playing in her room and you could hear it faintly in the hall.
 That song haunts me to this day.

-Fast forward to my senior year, I came across a life-changing opportunity: a full-ride scholarship that I qualified for.
-To my surprise, I became a recipient of the Bill and Melinda Gates Achiever’s Scholarship.
+Fast forward to my senior year, I came across a life-changing opportunity: a full-ride scholarship.
+I became the recipient of the Bill and Melinda Gates Achiever’s Scholarship.
 I was accepted to WSU and moved to Pullman in the Fall of 2001.
 This enormous blessing was the event that put my life, in my control.
 I was empowered and ready to start carving out my own, unique path.

 After college began, visits with my mom became rare.
 She rode the bus from Spokane to Pullman twice.
 Both times, she arrived, showered, ate, then passed out for about 24 hours.
 She’d wake up, obviously crashing and hit the first bus back to Spokane.
 It was gut-wrenching, but I took whatever time I could get with her.